 Royal Hawaiian and the Sheraton Waikiki share the Helumoa Playground that features two fresh water swimming pools, a 15-foot high by 20-foot long waterslide and two whirlpool spas.
 The outstanding views of Waikiki Beach enhance the entire setting.

 Though the Helumoa Playground is shared between these two adjacent hotels, Royal Hawaiian and Sheraton Waikiki, the infinity edge pool at the Sheraton is for the enjoyment of Sheraton’s guests only.
-Just look at the stunning view of the Pacific Ocean and Diamond Head from the below photo.

 Now let’s move a bit west down Waikiki Beach to check out the Hilton Hawaiian Village.
 This resort offers five pools plus the Duke Kahanamoku Lagoon.
 The following montage photo shows scenes from each pool and the lagoon.